 There are several strategies that can be used in order to improve your reaction time.
 Understanding the science behind reaction time is the first step in improving your reflexes.
-This involves learning how the brain processes visual information and sends signals to your muscles.
+This involves learning how the brain processes visual information and sends signals to your muscles in order to push keyboard and mouse buttons at the right moment.
 By understanding this process, you can begin to train your brain and improve your muscle memory in FPS games.

 The Science Behind Reaction Time

 The science behind reaction time involves the complex interplay between the brain and body.
 According to a study published in the Journal of Neuroscience, the average reaction time for humans is about 250 milliseconds, or a quarter of a second.
 This means that when you see something, it takes your brain a minimum of 250 milliseconds to process the information and then send signals to your muscles telling them what to do.

 Visual information is processed in the brain’s visual cortex, which is responsible for recognizing and interpreting what we see.
 A study by the University of California, Berkeley found that the visual cortex can process images as fast as 13 milliseconds.
 However, this doesn’t mean that our reaction time can be as fast as 13 milliseconds, as there are other factors at play, such as the time it takes for the signal to travel from the brain to the muscles.